Bear Lake Road

 A parking area is on the right for the Bierstadt Lake Trailhead.
 This hike is usually a little less crowded than the popular lake destinations near the end of the road.

 The road goes by the large (but not large enough) parking area for the Glacier Gorge Trailhead.
-This is one of the most heavily used trailheads in the park, leading to such top destinations as Mills Lake, Black Lake, the Loch, and Alberta Falls, shown to the right.
-During peak season you'll likely need to ride the shuttle to this trailhead due to lack of parking.
-For more on the short hike to Alberta Falls, see the Hiking Page.
+This is one of the most heavily used trailheads in the park, leading to such top destinations as Mills Lake, Black Lake, the Loch, and Alberta Falls, shown to the left.
+During peak season you’ll likely need to ride the shuttle to this trailhead due to lack of parking.
+For more on the short hike to Alberta Falls, see Rocky Mountain Hiking.

 The road ends at the massive Bear Lake parking area.
 As large as it is, it will probably be full in the summer months from mid-morning to late afternoon.
 Use of the shuttle is probably necessary.
 The short and relatively easy Bear Lake Trail encircles the lake, making it an extremely popular area.
-Several longer hikes also start from here, including the outstanding 4 lake hike to Emerald Lake.
-See the Hiking Page.
+Several longer hikes also start from here, including the outstanding four lake hike to Emerald Lake.